 Adaptogens are my jam.
 I love the additional support they provide my adrenal and central nervous system.
 They are known for reducing inflammation within the body.
 I add them to my smoothies, oatmeal, and even coffee.
 Ashwagandha is great for balancing out your thyroid issues.
-Always check with your doctor first before starting to incorporate adaptogens to make sure it doesn’t interfere with other medications you may be taking.
+Always check with your doctor first, before starting to incorporate adaptogens, to ensure it doesn’t interfere with other medications you may be taking.
 If you want to read more about adaptogens, check out my other article specifically about adaptogens.
 You can also try my recipe for Chocolate Pumpkin Spice Truffles, the secret ingredient is the Four Sigmatic Adaptogen Blend mix.

-The body is very complex and uses hormones to control a vast number of functions.
-They control your blood sugar, metabolism, and appetite, amongst others.
+The body is complicated and uses hormones to control various functions.
+They control your blood sugar, metabolism, and appetite, among others.
 And these directly affect how much energy you feel, how much you weigh, and even where your body fat is stored.

 Here are a few “hormone stabilizing” tips that might help you with your energy and weight:

-- Get regular exercise to use up excess blood sugar before your insulin has your body store it as fat.
+- Get regular exercise to use up excess blood sugar before your insulin stores it as fat.

 - Try stress-relieving activities like deep breathing, meditation, or even coloring to reduce your (belly-fat-inducing) cortisol.